firekann/vulcan.site/content/blog/pfsense-telegraf-error/en/index.md

 }
 ```

-If `p.Urls` is empty, no ping operations are performed, and there are no issues.
+In this code, the ping operation is attempted.
+Even if `p.Urls` is empty, no issues arise; the ping task simply doesn't execute.
+Since `p.wg.Add(1)` and `p.wg.Done()` aren't called, `p.wg.Wait()` is invoked immediately, avoiding any synchronization issues.

-Currently, enabling the Ping Monitor option and saving without any Ping Host values results in a crash report:
+Currently, if you enable the "Enable Ping Monitor" option in pfSense's Telegraf settings and save without specifying any "Ping Host," you get a crash report like the following:

 ```
 PHP Fatal error:  Uncaught TypeError: implode(): Argument #1 ($array) must be of type array, string given in /usr/local/pkg/telegraf.inc:132